 Katherine P. Beutel, Ph.D.

-Dr. Beutel has taught at Lourdes University for twelve years.
+Dr. Beutel has taught at Lourdes University for fourteen years.
 Currently serving as Dean of the College of Arts and Sciences, she chaired the English department for seven years.
 A 2016 recipient of Lourdes’ Faculty Excellence Award, Dr. Beutel has taught a wide variety of English and interdisciplinary courses at Lourdes.
 Her scholarship focuses on contemporary American literature.
 A native of Cincinnati, Ohio, Dr. Beutel received an M.A. and Ph.D. in English from The Ohio State University and a B.A. in English from The University of Dayton.

 Permanent Session on Native American Literature — Chair, 2016 – 2017, Midwest Modern Language Association Conference